paulbsd/dnsdb/README.md

 ## Summary

-dnsdb is tool designed to generated CDB and LMDB databases for dnsdist with plain test files
+dnsdb is a tool designed to generate CDB and LMDB databases for dnsdist from plain text files

 ## Howto